The New Era of Pharma Track & Trace: AI as Copilot, Not Autopilot

 In mid-September 2025, the IPMMA's editorial team reached out to me after AltiusHub's impressive debut at Pharma Pro&Pack 2025.
 They wanted to know if I would be willing to write a contributory piece on AI in pharma track and trace, given what we have been building at AltiusHub and the conversations we have been part of as we work to challenge some of the incumbents in this space.
 I said yes, partly because the topic felt timely, but also because there is something I have been wanting to say for a while.

-A lot of software vendors in the pharmaceutical serialization and traceability space are building AI capabilities that sound impressive and do very little.
+A lot of software vendors in the pharmaceutical serialization and traceability space are building AI capabilities that sound impressive and add very little value.
 Not because the teams building them are not capable, but because the use cases are not grounded in the day-to-day realities of pharmaceutical supply chain traceability operations.
-They are designed to win a demo, not to solve a live compliance problem when it actually matters.
-That gap is worth talking about honestly.
+They are designed to win a demo or a deal, but not to solve a customer problem when it actually matters.
+Honestly, that gap is worth talking about.

 The AI question the industry keeps getting wrong